ocp-power-automation/openshift-install-power/README.md

 ```

 ## Prerequisites
-The script assumes PowerVS prerequisites for OpenShift are already in place.
+**The script assumes PowerVS prerequisites for OpenShift are already in place.**<br>
+In case you missed, here are the links to the prerequisites:
+1. For setting up the network in Power Virtual Server service, please refer this [link](https://developer.ibm.com/tutorials/setting-up-powervs-for-ocp/)
+2. For instructions on how to prepare RHEL & RHCOS OVA images, please refer this [link](https://developer.ibm.com/tutorials/preparing-ova-for-openshift-on-cloud/)

 For running the script you need the following:
 1. **IBM Cloud API key**: Create the key by following the instructions available in the following [link](https://cloud.ibm.com/docs/account?topic=account-userapikey)
 2. **OpenShift Pull secret**: Download the secret from the following [link](https://cloud.redhat.com/openshift/install/power/user-provisioned).
 You'll need to place the file in the install directory and name it as **pull-secret.txt**
 3. **RHEL Subscription ID and Password**.
-4. For setting up the network in Power Virtual Server service, please refer this [link](https://developer.ibm.com/tutorials/setting-up-powervs-for-ocp/)
-5. For instructions on how to prepare RHEL & RHCOS OVA images, please refer this [link](https://developer.ibm.com/tutorials/preparing-ova-for-openshift-on-cloud/)

 ## Quickstart